 The LeWL Windlogger, in contrast, is essentially an offline only device; the logger itself is installed outside at the survey site and its data only accessed when its memory card is detached from the logger and inserted into a PC, which might be scheduled to be done on eg a monthly basis (or indeed less frequently).
-Applications for this logger are discussed on our Renewable Energy Surveys advice page.

 The LeWL Windlogger is an ideal and highly cost-effective solution where a requirement exists for unattended logging of wind data over a period of months and years, most typically when surveying a site for possible wind turbine installation.

 Logger + 2 x 6410 units = £680

 In essence, the LeWL logging system consists of just two components:

 - An anemometer for registering wind speed and direction;

 - The LeWL Windlogger itself, which is a compact (185 x 80 mm), standalone and fully weatherproofed box to which the anemometer is attached by cable;

 Any compatible anemometer may be used with the LeWL Windlogger but we recommend using a Davis 6410 anemometer to provide the optimum balance between performance and affordability.
 This anemometer also provides readings of both speed and direction.
 The Davis 6410 model is the anemometer supplied with our LeWL bundles.